Dimers and Imaginary geometry: Continuum windings and GFF

 We now want to regularise $h_t$ a bit further by restricting it to an event where the tip is not too far away from the endpoint.
-Define for $t \ge 0$ and $z \in \D$, By \cref{lem:one_point_ht}, $\cA(t,z)$ is a very likely event:
+This is something we often need to do in the following, so we will define for $t \ge 0$ and $z \in \D$,